salsferrazza/jtube/README.md

 }
 ```

-JTube finds your BigQuery table named Person and using BQ's streaming interface will insert a record into the firstName and lastName columns with the value of the corresponding POJO member properties.
+JTube finds your BigQuery table named PERSON and using BQ's streaming interface will insert a record into the firstName and lastName columns with the value of the corresponding POJO member properties.

 **Roadmap**